 Use MicroStation's Copy Parallel command to locate the extreme points of the needed R.O.W.
 (Offset 15').
-This will give those doing the construction plenty of room to construct the fill slopes.
 Turn off the graphic group lock so that you do not copy all of them parallel.

 Now use MicroStation's Smart Line tool with sharp breaks to set a preliminary proposed R.O.W. line.